andrefdre/Pose-API/README.md

 ./gradlew build
 ```

-Note that everytime you input a new dependency in the 'build.gradle' file, you should alays run the command that generates the sources, that allows you to update the dependencies.
+Note that everytime you input a new dependency in the 'build.gradle' file, you should always run the command that generates the sources.
+That allows you to update the dependencies.

 You can find the full instructions [here](https://fabricmc.net/wiki/tutorial:setup).